-Have you been informed in the past that you are not a candidate for contact lenses, or that you cannot wear contact lenses because of an irregular cornea, dry eye, or another issue?
-If so, you may want to inquire about pursuing scleral contact lenses.
-They are a customizable lens that can worn by a greater number of individuals.Schedule An Exam Our Optometrists
+Have you been informed in the past that you are not a candidate for contact lenses, or that you cannot wear contact lenses because of an irregular cornea, dry eye syndrome, or another issue?
+If so, you may want to consider pursuing scleral contact lenses.
+They are a customizable lens that can worn by a greater number of individuals.
+Specialty scleral contact lenses can provide you with the freedom you desire and the clarity you deserve and need.
+Contact our Edmonton optometrists for a consultation today!Schedule An Exam Our Optometrists

-Specialized Contact Lenses.
+Specialized Contact Lenses in Edmonton.

 Scleral Contact Lenses: What Are They?